andmoredev/andmoredev/content/blog/how-to-run-aws-sdk-with-sso.md

 The easiest way you can run the AWS SDK from your local machine is by setting the AWS_PROFILE environment variable (if not set it will default to the *default* profile).

 In your terminal you can set the AWS_PROFILE environment variable so the SDK can find the profile from the `~/.aws/config` file and use those values.
 When using AWS SSO you will need to log in by running `aws sso login --profile my-profile`
+Look at [this Ben Kehoe's post](https://ben11kehoe.medium.com/you-only-need-to-call-aws-sso-login-once-for-all-your-profiles-41a334e1b37e) for an explanation on how this command works.

 **How do you set environment variables?**
 Linux/macOS